Skip to main content

 Presentation of Evidence

 At a hearing, each party presents its case by submitting relevant documents and the testimony of witnesses.
-An oath or affirmation is administered to each witness, and testimony is elicited by asking questions.
+Every witness, including the Respondent, testifies under oath or affirmation, and testimony is elicited by asking questions.
 Each witness may be questioned by the other parties, the Hearing Officer, and the panelists.
 See Rules 9261, 9262, 9263.

 The Hearing Officer will allow the presentation of evidence and arguments that are relevant and material to the disputed issues, but may exclude all offered evidence that is irrelevant, immaterial, unduly repetitious, or unduly prejudicial.
 Formal rules of evidence do not apply in FINRA proceedings, but the Hearing Officer may look to the Federal Rules of Evidence as a guide when making evidentiary rulings.
 If a party objects to evidence offered by another party, he or she must succinctly state the grounds for the objection on the record.
 See Rule 9263.